-- Not add students (ex-students under the age of 18) as friends or contacts in your social media accounts. - Always maintain professional boundaries.
-Never use personal accounts to communicate with any student or parent/carer.
-Do not engage in discussion with students or parents online unless through official school accounts. - Decline friend requests from parents.
-Think about the potential risks: professional boundaries of adding parents to your private social media accounts (if a parent requests or contacts you through social media you should alert your line manager). - Consider using an alternative name on sites like Facebook to make it harder for students to find you.
+- Not interact with, including liking, commenting, or sharing content online that may damage the reputation of the Trust, school, or individuals - Not engage in gossip or speculation about Trust/school related incidents on social media, including private groups or messenger platforms as these can be shared by a third party. - Not use social media to express frustration about work-related matters.
+Use the correct internal procedures to raise concerns either through line management or the Headteacher/Principal.
+If it is a serious concern this can be escalated to the Trust. - Not post anonymously or under an alias to make derogatory, misleading, or malicious statements about the Trust, its staff, students or operations - Report immediately to the Headteacher/Principal/CEO and not engage in any content posted by others (staff, students, or third parties) that concerns the Trust or a school and know that failure to do so may be considered a breach of duty. - Not add students (ex-students under the age of 18) as friends or contacts in your social media accounts. - Always maintain professional boundaries. - Not use personal accounts to communicate with any student or parent/carer. - Not engage in discussion with students or parents online unless through official school accounts. - Decline friend requests from parents.
+Think about the potential risks to professional boundaries of adding parents to your private social media accounts (if a parent requests or contacts you through social media you should alert your line manager). - Consider using an alternative name on social media sites to make it harder for students to find you.
 For example, some members use their partner's surname online but their own surname in school. - Remember humour is relative.
 Consider whether your images and/or text may be deemed as inappropriate.
-Likewise, a few 'light-hearted' comments and/or images about colleagues or students may not be perceived as such by either subject(s) of the humour or the employer.
+Likewise, a few 'light-hearted' comments and/or images

+- about colleagues or students may not be perceived as such by either subject(s) of the humour or the employer.
 The guiding rule is: if in doubt, don't post it. - If you are tagged in something in that you consider inappropriate, use the remove tag feature to un-tag yourself where possible (review the help centre of the Social Media platform in question for support). - Be cautious of accepting 'friend requests' from people you do not really know.
-Simply being a 'friend' of your own Facebook friend does not mean that they should automatically be given access to your information. - Review your profile information and settings on all social media platforms to ensure it is appropriate as it may be accessed by others such as colleagues, students, parents, and potential employers. - Check your privacy and security settings regularly and keep your date of birth and home address to yourself.
+Simply being a 'friend' of your own friend does not mean that they should automatically be given access to your information. - Review your profile information and settings on all social media platforms to ensure it is appropriate as it may be accessed by others such as colleagues, students, parents, and potential employers. - Check your privacy and security settings regularly and keep your date of birth and home address to yourself.
 Identity theft is a growing crime, and this kind of information could be used to gain access to your bank or credit card account. - Never post any information which can be used to identify a student.
-This can only be done through official social media accounts with express permission from the student/parent/guardian. - Respect student privacy and confidentiality always. - Use strong passwords for social media accounts and change them regularly.
+This can only be done through official social media accounts with express permission from the student/parent/guardian. - Never upload, repost, comment, or interact on content, whether public or private social media platforms, that could bring the Trust into disrepute, including posts by others. - Respect student privacy and confidentiality always. - Use strong passwords for social media accounts and change them regularly.
 Protect mobile phones smart phones/tablet computers with at least a PIN, especially when in school to protect access to its content and potential misuse. - Do not use social media to 'whistle blow' raise concerns through the proper channels which would entitle you to legal protection (Public Interest Disclosure Act 1998).